 Be honest and realistic with where you are.
 Plot where you want to get to and start, but start honestly.
 I am not saying post pictures with poor lighting or release your craft with no effort, high skill or professionalism.
 No, I am saying to be careful to not portray yourself in a light that is artificial.

-There is a similar vein this parallels to; spending money.
+There is something attractive and welcoming about an honest and sincere person.
+Share on XThere is a similar vein this parallels to; spending money.
 Spending above your means to impress others means, you will not be able to keep up with the demand.
 Eventually, you will put yourself into debt and financial problems.

 Be careful about the way you portray yourself, be honest and strategically transparent.
 There is something attractive and welcoming about an honest and sincere person.
 Be like that with your brand, art and music.
 When people realise you are stringing them along, you will lose their trust and credibility, at the very least.